When Pope Francis granted priests the power to absolve the sin of abortion in September 2015, it triggered a debate on social media.

 The import of this chapter is about forgiveness between brethren and how this is to be handled has been addressed by Scripture (Mt.
 5:23-24, 18:15).
 Nothing here supports confession to priests.

 Why go to a man – pretending to be Christ – when you can go directly to Christ to cleanse you?
-A Catholic will keep entering the booth as a sinner and leaving it the same because only “the blood of the lamb” can take away the sins (Jn.
+A Catholic will keep entering the booth as a sinner and leaving it the same because only “the blood of the lamb” can take away his/her sins (Jn.
 1:29).

 A person can confess a sin many times and still not repent from it.
-When Judas sinned, he confessed his sin to the priests and he hanged himself (Mt.
+When Judas sinned, he confessed his sin to the priests and hanged himself (Mt.
 27:4-5).
 His confession didn’t remove his guilt.

-Since Jesus is the propitiation (satisfaction) for our sins, there is no amount of “work” prescribed by man can cleanse us from sin or guilt.
+Since Jesus is the propitiation (satisfaction) for our sins, there is no amount of “work” prescribed by man that can cleanse us from sin or guilt.
 Forgiveness of sins is a gift from God, all we have to do is receive it by faith.